trackship/trackship-for-woocommerce/readme.txt

 No. You can fully test out TrackShip and all the features with the free trial Trackers without adding a credit card.
 It is completely up to you if you would like to carry on using TrackShip after your trial has ended).

 == Changelog ==
+= 1.3 - 2022-01-19 =
+* Enhancement - New desgin of Tracking widget and shipment email Customizer
+* Enhancement - link color option added in Tracking Widget and Shipment email customizer
+* Enhancement - origin and destination country of shipment for option added in Tracking Widget customizer
+* Enhancement - Last mile tracking number option added in Tracking Widget customizer
+* Dev - show_est_delivery_date filter added for remove est delivery date from tracking widget and shipment status emails
+* Design - Improved the design of the shipment statsus column in Shipments.
+* Improvement - in Late shipment email link updated of view all late shipment button
+* Dev - TrackShip menu moved before WooCommerce
+* Dev - Tested with WC 6.1.0
+* Dev - Tested with WP 5.8.3

+= 1.2.4 - 2021-12-20 =
+* Fix - Improved the design of the responsive Tracking page.

 = 1.2.3 - 2021-12-16 =
 * Dev - sync Trackship provider button added in Map Shipping provider
 * Dev - Shipment status SMS code improved for Tracking per item